Techieniola/hashnode-collaboration/clggr3lvh01c3l8nv80ux5d7o.md

 I learnt a lot in less than 5 months even though covid didn’t let me finish.

-Fast forward to early 2020, I got a gig to be a Personal Assistant to a top Nigerian celebrity Manager, I was expected to write and release articles about the celebrity, the management, industry and be among the frontline personnel that will set up her concerts.
+Fast forward to early 2020, I got a gig to be a Personal Assistant to a top Nigerian celebrity Manager, I was expected to write and release articles about the celebrity, the management, industry and be among the frontline personnels that will set up her concerts.

 Was I happy about this, YES!